J-1 Internships & Off-Campus Employment

 The Application Process

-Submit all application materials to Sara Friar in the Center for Global Education at least two weeks before the end date on your current DS-2019.
+Submit all application materials to Sara Friar in the Center for Global Education at least two weeks before the proposed start date of your AT.
 Your application will include the following components:

 1. Edgewood College Academic Training Application Form